omahacodeschool/ruby-essay__strings/lib/strings.md

 Strings are created by enclosing values with quotations and by doing such any mathematical operator used on a string will return a string value instead of an integer value like some other data types would.
+If someone wants to only convey the meaning of the number two they will need to put 2 in quotations.
+Otherwise while 2 by itself still is indeed the number two, the language the computer reads it as is a fixnum, not a string.

 # What is one way, using Ruby, to retrieve the 6th character in a String like `"Ada Lovelace"`?
 How about the 8th character?
 What happens if you try to retrieve the value of the _99th_ character (Or any character that doesn't exist)?

-Given a string of a specific length, using a code to call for a character within the string should be performed by defining the string as a variable ex. a_string = "string" and then performing the ruby command to retrieve the nth value of a_string.
+Given a string of a specific length, using a code (like string_name[integer])to call for a character within the string should be performed by defining the string as a variable ex. a_string = "string" and then performing the ruby command to retrieve the nth value of a_string.
 Given that a string has n length, where the first character is the zero-ith position,